litchie/exult-ios/content/sifixes/Readme.txt

 	SI Fixes mod.
 To do so, make sure that the command-line is similar to the following example:
 		<path to Exult>\Exult --si --mod sifixes
+	You can use the supplied 'SIFixes.ico' file for the shortcut (if you use Windows) or use the supplied 'SIFixes.png' file to make your own icon for other OSes.

 3	Contributing to this mod
 ----------------------------